Auto-weighted Robust Federated Learning with Corrupted Data Sources: Introduction

+However, standard federated learning strategies fail in the presence of data corruption~\citep{rodriguez2020dynamic,mahloujifar2019data}.
+Data collected from different clients, or data sources (in this article we use the two terms interchangeably), may vary greatly in data quality and thus reduce the reliability of the learning task.
+Some of the clients may be unreliable or even malicious.
+For instance, distributed sensor networks are vulnerable to cybersecurity attacks, such as false data injection attacks~\citep{liu2019gaussian}.
+In crowdsourcing scenarios, the problem of noisy data is unignorable due to biased or erroneous workers~\citep{wais2010towards}.
+As a consequence, the clients can update their local models using corrupted data and send the parameters to the server.
+After averaging these harmful updates, the accuracy and the convergence of the shared global model can be compromised.
 To mitigate this limitation, different robust learning approaches have been proposed in the literature.
-Some of these techniques rely on robust statistical estimations (e.g. geometric median estimators) to update the aggregated model~\cite{blanchard2017machine,pillutla2019robust,yin2018byzantine}.
+Some of these techniques rely on robust statistical estimations (e.g. geometric median estimators) to update the aggregated model~\citep{blanchard2017machine,pillutla2019robust,yin2018byzantine}.
 Although these techniques are widely used in traditional distributed learning scenarios with i.i.d. datasets, it is not straightforward to generalize them for non-i.i.d. data settings, i.e., some of the clients have significantly different data distribution than the others.
-Other approaches require some trusted clients or samples to guide the learning~\cite{li2020communication,peng2019federated,sui2020feded} or detect the updates from corrupted clients~\cite{han2019robust,han2020robust,konstantinov2019robust}.
-Unfortunately, the the credibility of these trusted clients and samples are usually not guaranteed.
-Since the data is stored locally in the clients, the server is insensible to the corruption behaviors and unable to measure the quality of data sources due to privacy and communication constraints.
+Other approaches require some trusted clients or samples to guide the learning~\citep{li2020communication,peng2019federated,sui2020feded} or detect the updates from corrupted clients~\citep{han2020robust,konstantinov2019robust}.
+Unfortunately, the credibility of these trusted clients and samples are usually not guaranteed.
+Since the data is stored locally in the clients, the server is insensible to the corruption behaviors and unable to measure the quality of data sources due to privacy constraints.